camunda/blog.camunda.org/content/post/2020/04/camunda-bpm-7130-alpha3-released.md

 <!--more-->

-## Camunda BPM Supports end-to-end DMN 1.3
+## Camunda BPM Supports DMN 1.3 End-to-End

 Camunda BPM product supports DMN 1.3 now end-to-end (from deployment to end user).
 This release adds support in Cockpit for DMN 1.3, the next version of the DMN standard.
 If you edit and deploy DMN diagrams in Cockpit which use earlier versions of DMN, they will automatically be migrated to DMN 1.3.